 Paraprofessional – see teaching assistant.

-Peer-mediated learning – also known as peer assisted learning, peer tutoring, reciprocal teaching and class-wide peer tutoring.
-Peer mediated learning is a classroom-based practice where students work in pairs to complete activities.
-One student (tutee) provides overt responses while the other student (tutor) provides immediate corrective feedback, clarification of concepts, or further instruction (http://ldatschool.ca/classroom/literacy/using-peer-mediated-approaches-in-the-classroom-to-benefit-students-with-learning-disabilities/).
+Peer-mediated learning – also known as peer-assisted learning, peer tutoring, reciprocal teaching and class-wide peer tutoring.
+Peer-mediated learning is a classroom-based practice where students work in pairs to complete activities.
+One student (tutee) provides overt responses while the other student (tutor) provides immediate corrective feedback, clarification of concepts, or further instruction (https://ldatschool.ca/using-peer-mediated-approaches-in-the-classroom-to-benefit-students-with-learning-disabilities/).

 Perceptual skills – see visual-spatial skills.

 Phoneme – the individual sounds in spoken words (http://www.thereadingclinic.ca/Dyslexia.html).